jelastic-jps/docker/docker-swarm/text/success.md

 ${nodes.cp.master.intIP}:2377
 ```

 **Note:** The above-specified strings are suitable to connect nodes hosted inside the same platform.
-To include external swarm members, replace the last line with the master node [endpoint](https://docs.jelastic.com/endpoints).
+For adding external swarm members, replace the last line with the master node [Endpoint](https://docs.jelastic.com/endpoints) or [Public IP](https://docs.jelastic.com/public-ip).